Muhajir

 Youth Perspectives

-Muhajir youth are increasingly focused on education and career advancement, balancing traditional values with modern aspirations.
+Muhajir youth are increasingly focused on education and career advancement, with a strong sense of cultural identity.

 Education Initiatives